Adapted from a talk at the 2015 Burlington Ruby Conference and reworked in November 2016 for RubyConf 2016.

 I like thinking about programming languages and about the ways we can program our brains to learn languages.

-I like thinking about fluency and what that means and how to achieve it and can we really achieve it and what does it mean to be fluent in a programming language and does that mean the same thing as being fluent in a foreign language?
+I like thinking about fluency and what that means and how to achieve it.
+What does it mean to be fluent in a programming language, and does that mean the same thing as being fluent in a foreign language?
 And what does that even mean?

 This is called Learning Fluency and I want to be clear: I’m not unaware of its irony.
-I’m here to tell you all what it means to be fluent in a language I only started to learn last year.
-It’s an absurd premise, but I’m going to run with it.
+It’s been a long time since I last touched Ruby, and yet I wrote this originally as a talk for a Ruby conference.
+I wrote this originally to tell you all what it means to be fluent in a language I still don’t know that well.
+That’s the premise.

 I never know what to say when someone asks me what I do and I say I’m a web developer and they ask,